Recovery from Burnout

 The good news is that we can overcome burnout.
 It won’t happen overnight just as burnout doesn’t happen overnight.
 With some support and direction, we can start to feel better quickly.

-enters for Disease Control and Prevention) offers the following to help reduce work stress:
+The CDC (Centers for Disease Control and Prevention) offers the following to help reduce work stress:

 - A balance between work and family or personal life

 - A support network of friends and coworkers

 - A relaxed and positive outlook

 When in the throes of burnout, this list may seem generic and vague.
 I hope that sharing some of the steps I took to obliviate burnout will inspire you to take your own steps.

 Getting to the source

 After I returned from the eye-opening lunch, I looked at my calendar and carved out some flextime.
 First, I scheduled an appointment with my coach.
 Then I blocked off a few decadent hours to be away from the office.
 I reached out to friends to schedule a time for the activities we enjoy.
 I had important projects with deadlines that needed my attention so going away wasn’t feasible.
 I determined that the next weekend would be a staycation.
 Even though I had work to do, I made time to see a movie, engaged in hobbies, took a nap and went to a favorite restaurant with my husband.